Join us in Tokyo and Online for AGen2023!

 Brian Aycock, IAFOR Research Centre

-Dr Eddie Bruce-Jones, Birkbeck College School of Law, University of London, UK
+Dr Eddie Bruce-Jones, Birkbeck College School of Law, University of London, United Kingdom

 Dr Craig Mark, Tokyo Denki University, Japan